mbezjak/rollback-on-exception/README.md

 Plugin shouldn't drastically impact your existing code.
 Only spring beans of type `org.codehaus.groovy.grails.commons.spring.TypeSpecifyableTransactionProxyFactoryBean` are altered.
-This generally includes only transactional services (i.e. any service **not** marked as `static transactional = false`).
-Remember that services are transactional by default.
-Such services will now rollback on any exception instead of committing transaction.
-This is a good thing.
+This generally only includes transactional services.
+Services are configured to rollback on any throwable instead of committing transaction.
+Service configuration happens at boot time - when web application is starting.

-There is one situation where installing this plugin can impact your code in a bad way.
+There is one situation where installing *rollback-on-exception* plugin can impact your code in a bad way.
 Although it is a bad code from the start!
 Don't code like this.
 This example is an anti pattern.
 You have been warned.

-Suppose service is transactional.
-It has five methods.
+Suppose service is transactional and has five methods.
 Four of which are normal transactional methods.
 But one is quasi transactional.
 That is, it needs to execute one peace as part of transaction #1 then other peace as part of transaction #2.
 One might be tempted to use `dataSourceUnproxied` to achieve